 Sometime later, I was filling my gas tank and noticed a yellow seal on the gas pump.
 There it was again, the Georgia Department of Agriculture seal certificating the accuracy of the gas pump.
 As it turns out, government employees occasionally stop by to measure the output of the pump to make sure customers are getting a gallon of gasoline for the advertised price per gallon.

-These two experiences got me to thinking.
-What if the Government applied the same diligence enforcing standards to health care procedures and insurance policies.
-For instance, what if hospitals advertised prices for procedures “units” the same way gas stations advertised price per gallon?
+These two experiences got me thinking.
+What if the Government applied the same diligence in enforcing standards to health care procedures and insurance policies?
+For instance, what if hospitals advertised prices for procedures “units” the same way gas stations advertised prices per gallon?
 Imagine a sign in front of every hospital advertising “broken leg $1200” and the procedure for treating a broken leg was standardized from hospital to hospital (just like a gallon of gas or a cord of firewood).
 Patients could easily compare procedure prices.
 Hospitals could charge any price they wanted, but there would be full price transparency from hospital to hospital.
 Naturally, it would be impractical to erect a sign in front of every medical center for each procedure, but an internet website listing all common procedures would be very workable.
-All that’s needed is a set of standards (units of measurements) for each procedure.
+All that’s needed is a set of standards (units of measurement) for each procedure.
 In a short time, watchdog groups would arise and compile comparison charts between medical centers just as they do with credit card rates and loyalty points.
 This standardization would put tremendous pressure to lower procedure prices.
-After all, why would you pay $2.75 a gallon at one gas station, when the one across the street advertises $2.50 per gallon.
+After all, why would you pay $2.75 a gallon at one gas station, when the one across the street advertises $2.50 per gallon?

 Insurance policies could be treated in the same way.
 The government could create tiered policy standards (like a gallon or a cord).
 Insurance companies could then charge anything they wanted for the “Bronze Policy,” the “Gold Policy,” or the “Platinum Policy,” but those standard policies would be exactly the same from company to company.
 Consumers could then easily compare prices.

 Know that I’m not advocating any government control over pricing.
 In a free market, pricing must be free to find itself.
 I’m only advocating standards of care or standards of coverage to facilitate pricing transparency.
-Also, hospital and insurance companies would be free to offer other policies as long as they offered all required “standardized” policies.
+Also, hospitals and insurance companies would be free to offer other policies as long as they offered all required “standardized” policies.
 Consumers could then shop the standardized policies, or investigate a custom policy.
 The goal is price transparency and efficiency.

-Choosing a health care provider could be as easy as choosing the lowest price for a “gallon” of healthcare.
+Choosing a healthcare provider could be as easy as choosing the lowest price for a “gallon” of healthcare.